-- a.
-Ways to initiate the VVC process: - i.
-Any amendment submitted to the IACUC through the normal submission process, in which the changes described qualify for VVC, may be assigned administratively to an IACUC-approved veterinarian for VVC. - ii.
-An IACUC-approved veterinarian can initiate a VVC by sending the completed VVC form to ACUC and the PI with or without the PI signature.
-If there is no PI signature, the PI must respond by email that they are aware of the change. - iii.
-A PI may request the form from ACUC staff, fill it out, sign it, and consult with an approved veterinarian. - b.
+a.
+Ways to initiate the VVC process:

+i.
+Any amendment submitted to the IACUC through the normal submission process, in which the changes described qualify for VVC, may be assigned administratively to an IACUC-approved veterinarian for VVC once transferred to the VVC form.

+ii.
+An IACUC-approved veterinarian can initiate a VVC by sending the completed VVC form to ACUC and/or the PI.
+The PI will also receive a copy of the completed VVC from the ACUC administrative staff.

+iii.
+A PI may request the VVC form from ACUC administrative staff, fill it out, and send it back to ACUC staff.
+The ACUC staff will send to the IACUC-approved veterinarian for approval.

+b.
 Upon review from the PI, the veterinarian will sign and send the approved document to the IACUC office directly via e-mail; the subject line will contain the letters "VVC."
-The IACUC will add the VVC document to the file of the protocol for which the change is authorized. - c.
-The Principal Investigator will retain a copy of the approved VVC document with the protocol for which the change is authorized. - d.
+The IACUC will add the VVC document to the file of the protocol for which the change is authorized.

+c.
+The Principal Investigator will retain a copy of the approved VVC document with the protocol for which the change is authorized.

+d.
 The PI will be required to include the amended procedure(s) in subsequent renewal submissions of the affected protocol, if it is to be performed in the future.